 Private Student Loans

-Please note that private loan applicants are now required to read, sign, and return additional disclosures, including a self-certification form, in addition to signing a promissory note.
+Private loan applicants are required to read, sign, and return several disclosures, including a self-certification form, in addition to signing a promissory note.
+You are encouraged to follow your lender's instructions and to monitor the application process carefully.
 Most lenders will also require the school to certify the student's eligibility for a private educational loan.
-This certification may come to you after you have returned the initially requested information to the lender; therefore, you are encouraged to follow your lender’s instructions and to monitor the application process carefully.

 For more information about how to apply, including a list of lenders our students have used in the last five years, please click here.

 Click here to review Private Educational Loan Frequently Asked Questions.